siderolabs/talos/website/content/v1.10/talos-guides/resetting-a-machine.md

 Flags:
-      --graceful                        if true, attempt to cordon/drain node and leave etcd (if applicable) (default true) --reboot                          if true, reboot the node after resetting instead of shutting down --system-labels-to-wipe strings   if set, just wipe selected system disk partitions by label but keep other partitions intact keep other partitions intact
+      --graceful                        if true, attempt to cordon/drain node and leave etcd (if applicable) (default true) --reboot                          if true, reboot the node after resetting instead of shutting down --system-labels-to-wipe strings   if set, just wipe selected system disk partitions by label but keep other partitions intact
 ```

 The `graceful` flag is especially important when considering HA vs. non-HA Talos clusters.